Arua: Media

-Analog broadcasts, which originate from Kampala, include WBS TV (which is currently closed), UBC TV, and NTV.
-In early 2014, MBC 2 was aired in Arua as a test broadcast to pave way for Vision Group's Urban TV.
+Free-to-air analog broadcasts, which originated from Kampala, included WBS TV (which is currently closed), UBC TV, and NTV.
+In early 2014, MBC 2 was aired in Arua as a test broadcast to pave way for Vision Group's Urban TV before the 2015 countrywide digital migration.
+BTN was the first local TV station since 2003.
+Westnile TV later emerged as the only functional TV Station on ground in Arua while Host TV, an Online TV Station also pioneered in Arua aiding digital transformation.